MugeraH/Gusteaus-Pizzeria/README.md

 ## Description

-Gusteau's pizzeria is a online pizza order and delivery website that allows a user to order pizza online and choose a delivery option if they would want it delivered to them,otherwise they can collent it when it is ready.
+Gusteau's pizzeria is a online pizza order and delivery website that allows a user to order pizza online and choose a delivery option if they would want it delivered to them,otherwise they can collect it when it is ready.

 ## Live site